lupyuen/lupyuen.github.io/src/ci3.md

 TODO: Why were these jobs chosen?

 TODO: Rotate?

+__Two-Thirds__ of our GitHub Runner Minutes were spent on Creating and Updating PRs.
+That's why we're skipping half the jobs today.

 __11 Days To Doomsday:__ But we're doing much better already!
 In the past 24 hours, we consumed __36 Full-Time GitHub Runners__.
 We're getting closer to the ASF Target of __25 Full-Time Runners__!
 Today we shall: